trillobite/macbookSynaptics/README.md

 Note:	This does not make the touchpad work perfectly, but it does improve it drastically.
 If you discover adjustments that drastically improve the performance of the touchpad, let me know, or make the modifications and make a fork of my project.

+Note: You can always cd into the directory of the driver and use this command: sudo rmmod appletouch && sudo insmod appletouch.ko && sudo cp appletouch.ko /lib/modules/$(uname -r)/kernel/drivers/input/mouse/appletouch.ko

 Bug fixes:
 ----------